 Coat of Arms

-Inscribed in 1579 in the plaque of the grave of Nicolaus I Gercken is the coat of arms used by the foundation.
-He was the grandfather of the founder, Nicolaus III Gercken (1555-1610), One hypothesis says that the grandfather created it when working as a merchant or as First Mayor of Salzwedel Neustadt.
+Inscribed in 1579 in the epitaph of the grave of Nicolaus I Gercken is at least an excerpt of the coat of arms used by the foundation.
+Nicolaus I was the grandfather of the founder, Nicolaus III Gercken (1555-1610).
+Nicolaus I is also referred to as the progenitor of the foundation.
+One hypothesis says that he created the coat of arms when working as a merchant or as First Mayor of Salzwedel Neustadt.
 It is also possible that his forefathers already carried it as free farmers.
 The authenticity of the coloring is unproven.
 The colored version depicted below stems from a glass window in the town hall of Salzwedel.

 A variant of the coat of arms of 1579 was used in 1777 by Valentin Friedrich Gercken in his seal.
 This is documented in “The Siebmacher“, the heraldic encyclopedia in Germany.
 Issue V. 8., table 63 shows the depicted seal, which is preserved in the Secret Prussian State Archives (Geheimes Preussisches Staatsarchiv).
 Near the top, the coat of arms shows three roses.
 Near the bottom, three leaves of clover grow out of a hill.
 The helmet contains a branch with five leaves of clover between two buffalo horns.